 The risks of day-to-day credit

 Credit cards have become day-to-day payment options – to many people's detriment, we'd argue.
-In July, ABC research showed that if a card user made only the minimum repayments on a $2000 card debt, it would take 17 years to repay.
+ABC research showed that if a card user made only the minimum repayments on a $2000 card debt, it would take 17 years to repay.

 It's not hard to see what happens next if that person adds repayments from a payday loan or several gifts bought with BNPL – especially if directed to their card.
 Funding too much of your Christmas and/or holiday on any kind of credit, let alone a combination of credit options, is a debt crisis waiting to happen.